 Utah is experiencing a dramatic increase in COVID-19 cases, driven largely by the emergence of the Omicron variant.
 Studies have shown that a booster dose offers significant protection against the new variant.
+The Utah Department of Health recommends everyone who is eligible to receive a booster dose get one immediately.

-Percent of fully-vaccinated adults who have received a booster dose
+Adults who have received a booster dose